 Furthermore, many, if not most, HEIs rely primarily on national sources of funding and have been utilised as important vehicles for nation building (Neave, 2001; P. Scott, 1998a: 110).
 Finally, nation states play an important role in higher education, as national laws regulate higher education and the nation states are primarily responsible for higher education policy and steering at system level.

-On the other hand, both nation states and HEIs are currently facing external pressures, of which internationalisation1, but also globalisation and Europeanisation are part, amongst others.2 These processes exerting pressures present a new challenge to nation states and HEIs, as they ask for a response by them.
+On the other hand, both nation states and HEIs are currently facing external pressures, of which internationalisation, but also globalisation and Europeanisation are part, amongst others.
+These processes exerting pressures present a new challenge to nation states and HEIs, as they ask for a response by them.
 For example, the signing of the Bologna Declaration asks countries to take a serious look at their higher education system and if necessary to set up and implement changes in the system to work on the objectives laid out in the Declaration.

 With these changes, internationalisation has become more complex both as an external pressure and as activities undertaken by HEIs.
-Describing or even defining internationalisation has become more complex as well, shown by the multiple definitions of internationalisation in higher education formulated over the years (see chapter 2).
-Furthermore, the variation in responses to internationalisation as an external process has increased.
+Describing or even defining internationalisation has become more complex as well, shown by the

-1 Here internationalisation (as well as globalisation and Europeanisation) denotes an external phenomenon, a social economical process, which impacts higher education and its institutions.
+&lt;sup>1 Here internationalisation (as well as globalisation and Europeanisation) denotes an external phenomenon, a social economical process, which impacts higher education and its institutions.

-2 In this case, internationalisation can be seen as a process of increasing cooperation and interconnectedness between states, while globalisation is perceived as a process of integration between states (Beerkens, 2004).
+&lt;sup>2 In this case, internationalisation can be seen as a process of increasing cooperation and interconnectedness between states, while globalisation is perceived as a process of integration between states (Beerkens, 2004).
 Section 2.3 presents definitions of internationalisation, globalisation and Europeanisation.